 - Let your student do the talking

-- Many parents will try to make friends for their student.
+- Many parents will try to make friends with their students.
 Let your student introduce themselves to the other kids in their dorm.
-Don’t talk for your student or talk over them; let your student carry the conversation with other students they are meeting for the first time.
+Don’t talk for your student or over them; let your student carry the conversation with other students they are meeting for the first time.

 - Don’t go into other rooms and introduce your student to others (refer to the point above: don’t embarrass your student!)

-- Leave a note and/or fun gift for your student to find after you leave
+- Leave a note and/or a fun gift for your student to find after you leave

 - It’s so nice to find an unexpected note or gift in a desk drawer, dresser, or refrigerator after the family leaves!

-- Consider staying close in the area after move in
+- Consider staying close to the area after moving in

-- My parents stayed in town for 3-4 days after moving in to see the area (as I was from a different side of the country) but after move-in day I only saw them once, maybe twice for a meal.
-It was comforting to know they were close if I needed them or wanted them around, but gave me a chance to dive into dorm/college life and meet my neighbors.
+- My parents stayed in town for 3-4 days after moving in to see the area (as I was from a different side of the country), but after move-in day, I only saw them once, maybe twice, for a meal.
+It was comforting to know they were close if I needed them or wanted them around but gave me a chance to dive into dorm/college life and meet my neighbors.
 Know it will be hard and new for you and the student, but you’ll both be excited.
-This is their first time going off on their own and they get to find themself.
-It might be strange at first, but it’s all going to work out how it should.
+This is their first time going off on their own, and they get to find themself.
+It might be strange initially, but it will all work out how it should.
 (Emily Rentschler, recent graduate, Arizona State University)

 - Give them space

-- A lot of parents will be tempted to check in on their child every hour or so the first few days.
+- Many parents will be tempted to check in on their child every hour or so for the first few days.
 I think most kids want to feel independent when they leave for college.
 I recommend calling around every other day to start.

-- Do not text your student multiple times; if they aren’t responding, they are probably busy so just give them time and they will respond when they can.
+- Do not text your students multiple times; if they aren’t responding, they are probably busy, so just give them time, and they will respond when they can.